 University travelers are required to use prudent judgment for all expenses related to lodging to ensure responsible stewardship of University resources.

 Expenses for lodging are reimbursed, as explained below, either on an actual, reasonable expense basis, or on a per diem basis.
-Personal expenses, such as guest accommodations, room service, entertainment and other non-business charges, are the responsibility of the traveler.
+Personal expenses, such as guest accommodations, room service, early check-in, entertainment and other non-business charges, are the responsibility of the traveler.

 Who must comply?